Azure/azure-powershell/src/ResourceManager/PowerBIEmbedded/Commands.Management.PowerBIEmbedded/help/New-AzPowerBIWorkspaceCollection.md

 ## SYNTAX

 ```
-New-AzureRmPowerBIWorkspaceCollection [-ResourceGroupName] <String> [-WorkspaceCollectionName] <String>
+New-AzPowerBIWorkspaceCollection [-ResourceGroupName] <String> [-WorkspaceCollectionName] <String>
  [-Location] <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmPowerBIWorkspaceCollection** cmdlet creates a Power BI workspace collection for your Azure subscription in the specified resource group and location.
+The **New-AzPowerBIWorkspaceCollection** cmdlet creates a Power BI workspace collection for your Azure subscription in the specified resource group and location.

 ## EXAMPLES

 ### Example 1: Create a workspace collection
 ```
-PS C:\>New-AzureRmPowerBIWorkspaceCollection -ResourceGroupName "ResourceGroup17" -WorkspaceCollectionName "WCN11" -Location "Japan West"
+PS C:\>New-AzPowerBIWorkspaceCollection -ResourceGroupName "ResourceGroup17" -WorkspaceCollectionName "WCN11" -Location "Japan West"
 ```

 This command creates a workspace collection named WCN11 in the specified resource group in the specified location.